-Adheres strongly to many surfaces
+- Adhesive: Adheres strongly to many different surfaces

-0% shrinkage and cracking
+- Shrinkage: 0% shrinkage and no cracking

-Strong and robust
+- Strength: strong and robust

-Native and white
+- Color: native and white

 Wear suitable gloves when using Apoxie Clay.
 Take equal parts of A and B (both have a clayey consistency) and mix them for 2 minutes to create a homogeneous mass.
 The Apoxie Clay can now be processed for 2-3 hours.
 Smooth the model with your finger and a little water.
 This epoxy can be painted wet or dry.
 The Apoxie Clay is fully cured after 24 hours.
 Clean unwanted Apoxie with soap and water.